The History of the Palazzo Duchi di Santo Stefano

 A Place of Art and Creativity

-Events and Cultural Programs
+Events and Cultural Activities

 The Palazzo Duchi di Santo Stefano Today: Art and Culture in the Heart of Taormina